 Before you decide to earn you graduate degree in speech pathology the American Speech-Language Hearing Association (ASHA) recommends you ask yourself the following questions:

-Physiology and the development of the parts of the body used for speech,
+- Physiology and the development of the parts of the body used for speech

-Language and swallowing
+- Language and swallowing

-The nature of disorders
+- The nature of disorders

-Principles of acoustics
+- Principles of acoustics

-Psychological aspects of communication
+- Psychological aspects of communication

-While an undergraduate degree in speech pathology or communication disorders is helpful, it is often not a requirement for entering a speech language pathology graduate program.
+While an undergraduate degree in speech pathology or communication disorders is helpful, it is often not a requirement for entering a speech pathology masters program (including a speech pathology no GRE required program).
 Most programs seek students who are excited about their speech pathology graduate degree program and who are likely to finish the program and attain licensure.
-However, certain science courses are often required to apply for a speech pathology graduate program.
-If you don’t have them, you may need to add some prerequisites onto your program, lengthening the time you spend to get your master’s degree.

 If you want to be certified as a speech language pathologist by the Council for Clinical Certification (CFCC) of ASHA, the Council requires a master’s degree in speech language pathology from a school that has been accredited by the CFCC.
-In addition, there are clinical requirements, much like an internship, and a national exam that must be passed.
-Many states also require licensure or certification of their own.

-Speech Pathologist Career Opportunities
+Speech Pathology Masters Programs Graduate Career Opportunities

-According to the Bureau of Statistics, of the 134,100 speech pathologists employed in 2012, 48$ worked in elementary and secodary schools.
 Other industries that heavily employ speech pathologists include; the offices of physical, occupational and speech therapists and audiologists, hospitals, and nursing and residential care facilities.

 The chart below provides detailed employment statistics by industry:

-Speech-Language Pathologist Salary and Future Job Outlook
+Speech Pathology Programs Salary and Future Job Outlook

-The Bureau of Labor Statistics reported the median income for a speech-language pathologist in 2012 was approximately $69,870.
-Pay levels vary with the industry of employment and number of years a pathologist has practiced.
-Potential career opportunities for speech language pathologists are expected to grow at a faster than average rate, with 19 percent growth expected between 2012 and 2022.
-The Bureau of Labor Statistics predicts 160,100 people will be employed as speech-language pathologists by 2022.
+Potential career opportunities for speech language pathologists are expected to grow at a faster than average rate, with 29 percent growth expected between 2020 and 2030.
+The Bureau of Labor Statistics predicts 203,500 people will be employed as speech-language pathologists by 2030.
+(Source: BLS.gov)